 the Built-in dart2js Transformer for Pub

 for information on how to specify dart2js flags in your pubspec file.

 The dart2js tool provides hints for improving your Dart code and removing unused code.
 You can get these hints for all kinds of code—even command-line apps.
-Also see dartanalyzer, which performs a similar analysis but, as of 1.0, has a different implementation.
+Also see dartanalyzer, which performs a similar analysis but has a different implementation.

 dart2js --out=test.js test.dart

 You can also configure dart2js options in the pubspec file.
 For more information, see Configuring the Built-in dart2js Transformer for Pub.

 Common command-line options for dart2js include:

 <file>.
 If not specified, the output goes in a file named

 The following options help you control the output of dart2js:

 The following options control the analysis that dart2js performs on Dart code: